johnnysand7/steam-study/README.md

     * 4: 421min - 900min
     * 5: Over 901min

-To get an idea of how my explicit playtime to rating compared to some actual ratings, I collected meta critic and community ratings for each game.
+To get an idea of how my explicit playtime to rating compared to some actual ratings, I collected Metacritic and community ratings for each game.
 I then ordered by my rating to get a rough idea of what this looks like.

 ![ratings](images/ratings.png)
 <sup> [II] Playtime rating is the clean curve.
 Looks like it does not match up too well...</sup>